 When you experience a low moment in training or during an event, maybe a flat tire, a side stitch, overheating, nausea etc. recognize it, and take an assessment of what may have caused it and then resolve it (fix the flat, take deep breaths, pour water and ice over your head, self induced vomiting).
 Knowing how to handle those situations comes with experience.

-Hopefully the following list is something many of you have dealt with in training.
-Before your event if it a good idea to create a “What if “XY and Z happens” list followed by a “How will I deal with XY and Z” outcomes.
+The following list is something many of you have dealt with in training.
+Before your event, if it a good idea to create a “What if “X, Y and Z happens” list followed by a “How will I deal with X, Y and Z” outcomes.

 1. If you are cramping, ingest some salt and water and slow down if you are at a pace higher then planned